This blog may contain affiliate links. Read our disclosure policy for more info.

 Gazing over Rottnest’s natural beauty from the window of a seaplane is an unforgettable experience.
 We have nothing against the ferry, but this is definitely a more exciting way to travel!

 You’ll depart from Swan River and fly over Perth, Kings Park, and Fremantle on your way to Rottnest, taking in the stunning coastal scenery along the way.
 The flight itself only takes around 15 minutes, so it’s also a fast and convenient way to get there.

-You can take a one-way scenic flight to Rottnest for $293 AUD and arrange your own way back on the ferry, or for $645 AUD you can book a full-day tour that includes return flights, a guided tour, lunch, and free time to explore in the afternoon.
+You can take a one-way scenic flight to Rottnest for $293 AUD and arrange your own way back on the ferry, or for $677 AUD you can book a full-day tour that includes return flights, a guided tour, a 5-course seafood banquet, learning how to lobster fish from a boat charter, alcoholic beverages, and free time to explore in the afternoon.
 This is a pricey option but it’s an amazing way to see this beautiful island, so if there’s room in your budget we’d say it’s worth every cent.